 protocol_compression_algorithmssystem variable.
 By default, the server permits all available algorithms.
 To configure that setting explicitly at startup, use these lines in the server

 protocol_compression_algorithmssystem variable to that value at runtime, use this statement:

 SET PERSIST protocol_compression_algorithms='zlib,zstd,uncompressed';

-SET PERSISTsets the value for the running MySQL instance.
-It also saves the value, causing it to be used for subsequent server restarts.
-To change the value for the running MySQL instance without saving it for subsequent restarts, use the
+SET PERSISTsets a value for the running MySQL instance.
+It also saves the value, causing it to carry over to subsequent server restarts.
+To change the value for the running MySQL instance without having it carry over to subsequent restarts, use the

 GLOBALkeyword rather than